A recreated Stonehenge stands in a country field, complete with Easter Island moai heads standing as sentries.

-This 60% scale replica is built by, and on the farmland of, the late Alfred Shepperd along with the help of his friend and neighbor Doug Hill, and represents what Stonehenge would look like before weather and erosion toppled some of the original.
+This 60% scale replica is built by, and on the farmland of, the late Alfred Shepperd, along with the help of his friend and neighbor Doug Hill.
+It represents what Stonehenge might have looked like before weather and erosion toppled some of the original in Salisbury, England.
 Two years after Stonehenge II was built, a pair of Easter Island moai figures were added to the site.

 One major difference between Stonehenge and Stonehenge II is weight.
-Whereas the stones at Stonehenge weigh over 4 tons, the ones in Stonehenge II (with the exception of two stones in the center) are made of plaster applied to a wire mesh frame and are considerably lighter.
+While the stones at Stonehenge weigh over 4 tons, the ones that compose Stonehenge II (with the exception of two stones in the center) are made of plaster applied to a wire mesh frame and are considerably lighter.

 Update: The Stonehenge II structure along with the moai heads has since been moved from the field on Texas Highway 1340 near Hunt, Texas to its current location in front of the Point Theater and Hill Country Arts Foundation on Highway 39 in Ingram, Texas.

 64 miles west of San Antonio, South off I-10, Exit 505 to FM 783, Harper Rd., Right on TX-27, to Hwy 39 to Left on Point Theatre Rd. in Lions Park.